nicholasmr/specfab/docs/enhancements-strainrate.md

 If grains are approximately transversely isotropic, the grain rheology can be modelled using the [transversely isotropic power-law rheology](constitutive-viscoplastic.md).
 This requires specifying the three grain parameters $n$, $E_{cc}$ and $E_{ca}$, and the Taylor&mdash;Sachs weight $\alpha$.

-!!! warning "Grain parameters"
-    The grain parameters should be understood as the *effective* polycrystal values needed to reproduce deformation experiments, and not measured values derived from experiments on single crystals.

 #### Example for glacier ice